realm/ci-actions/mdb-realm/README.md

 This action is meant to be used in conjunction with the `deploy` action.
 It can be used to destroy a cluster and any associated apps.
 The `clusterName` can be used to specify which cluster will be deleted, otherwise it will use the same strategy as deploy to generate a cluster name based on the `github.run_id` and `github.run_attempt`.

+>NOTE: If any job is re-run in your workflow, the `github.run_attempt` will be incremented, resulting in the generated cluster name to change.
+Please design your workflow with this in consideration.
 ## Usage

 ```yaml